WSDOT/WBFL/GeomModel/devdocs/Introduction.md

 Section Modeling
 ----------------
 Shape modeling is exteneded to modeling of structural sections.
 The Section object models a collection of shapes and associated material properties.
-Shapes can be designated as solid elements, void elements, structural elements and non-structural elements.
+Shapes can be designated as structural elements and non-structural elements.
 Elastic properties, such as EA and EI, can be computed.
 Elastic properties can tranformed into shape properties.

 Geometric Utilities
 --------------------